MentoringPage address: http://www.mnsu.edu/cetl/programs/mentor.html

 Mentor Program Goals

 The goal of the mentor program at Minnesota State Mankato is to aid new faculty in achieving their full potential through collaborative involvement with a tenured faculty member who has already developed a successful career at Minnesota State Mankato.
 The program is designed to help new faculty in setting realistic goals, sharing a vision for the future, reducing isolation, learning about the "big picture", and developing an ongoing friendship with a peer faculty member.
-The program was created by The Center for Excellence in Teaching & Learning at Minnesota State Mankato at the request of the Faculty Association.
+The program was created by CETL at Minnesota State Mankato at the request of the Faculty Association.

 How to Apply for A Mentor